-As someone who grew up in Western North Carolina (Leicester, to be exact), I feel extremely fortunate to have a faculty appointment in the English department at UNC Asheville.
+As someone who grew up in Western North Carolina (Leicester), I feel extremely fortunate to have a faculty appointment in the English department at UNC Asheville.
 My research interests include Appalachia, foodways, the South, literacy, and gendered issues within each of these categories.
 I teach the survey of American literature on a regular basis, as well as various writing and literature courses related to my field of study.
-My first book, Negotiating a Perilous Empowerment: Appalachian Women's Literacies, explores how mountain writers portray the identity conflicts literacy attainment can cause for Appalachian women; Ohio University Press published it in their Series in Race, Ethnicity, and Gender in Appalachia in 2011.
-My next project, Appalachia on the Table: Representing Mountain Food and People, explores how representations of Appalachian food shape national perceptions of mountain people.
-When I am not teaching or writing, I enjoy swimming, spending time with my family, and being at home again in the mountains of North Carolina.
+My first book, Negotiating a Perilous Empowerment: Appalachian Women's Literacies, (Ohio University Press) explores how mountain writers portray the identity conflicts literacy attainment can cause for Appalachian women.
+My second book, Appalachia on the Table: Representing Mountain Food and People, (University of Georgia Press) explores how representations of Appalachian food shape national perceptions of mountain people.
+When I am not teaching or writing, I enjoy swimming, spending time with my family, and being at home in the mountains of North Carolina.

 - B.A., UNC-Chapel Hill, Chapel Hill, NC

 - Ph.D., Louisiana State University, Baton Rouge, LA

 - LIT 324: American Literary Tradition

 - LIT 329: Southern Literature

 - ARTS 310: Literature, Food, and Photography in Appalachia